Compare the best internet service providers in Bath. Find fiber, cable, and wireless options.

 Speed Options

 Internet speeds in Bath range from 12 Mbps to 1.2 Gbps.
 The fastest available plan is Optimum's 1.2 Gbps fiber service at $65/month.
-The fastest upload speed available is 1.1 Gbps from Optimum, supporting video conferencing, cloud backups, and content creation without bottlenecks.
+Fiber connections deliver symmetrical upload and download speeds — a significant advantage over cable, where upload speeds are typically capped at 10-35 Mbps regardless of download tier.
+For households with remote workers or content creators, fiber's upload performance is a meaningful differentiator.
 With 1.2 Gbps service, households can support 48+ simultaneous 4K streams, lag-free competitive gaming, and large file transfers without congestion.
 For most households, 365 Mbps plans from Optimum offer the best balance of speed and cost for everyday use.
 Note that some plans in Bath include data caps — households that stream heavily should verify whether their chosen plan includes unlimited data or charges overage fees.

 Our Recommendation

-For most Bath residents, we recommend starting with fiber internet if available at your address — Optimum's 1.2 Gbps plan at $65/month offers the best combination of speed and value.
-Budget-conscious households should consider Optimum at $45/month as the most affordable option.
+For most Bath residents, we recommend Optimum's 1.2 Gbps plan at $65/month for the best speed-per-dollar value.
+For budget-conscious households, Spectrum's 100 Mbps plan at $30/month delivers essential connectivity at a low monthly cost.
 For remote workers who rely on video conferencing and cloud file sharing, Optimum's fiber plan provides symmetrical 1.1 Gbps upload speeds — critical for smooth Zoom calls and fast uploads.
 Gamers should consider Optimum's 1.2 Gbps fiber plan — fiber provides the lowest latency (typically 5-15 ms) for competitive online gaming.
 For households of 4+ people with multiple connected devices, Optimum's 1.2 Gbps plan at $65/month provides enough bandwidth for simultaneous streaming, gaming, and video calls.
 Heavy streaming households should choose Optimum's unlimited data plan to avoid overage charges — especially important for families streaming 4K content across multiple TVs.
 Always verify availability at your exact address, as coverage can vary block by block in Bath.

 Local Infrastructure

 The Bath area is served through ZIP code 27808 and surrounding codes, which define the local broadband service boundaries for most internet providers in NC.
-With 7 providers serving the area, Bath has 35% more broadband options than the national average of 5.2 providers per market.
+At 4 providers, Bath has 23% fewer broadband options than the national average of 5.2 providers per market.

 ZIP & Service Area Context